 A setup can have the following symbols indicating their readiness:

-The setup can not be reduced because either its station or the reference station are unknown.
+The setup can not be reduced because either its station or the reference station is unknown.

-The setup can be reduced, but one or more tolerance checks has failed.
+The setup can be reduced, but one or more tolerance checks have failed.
 The number of failed checks is written next to it.

 The setup can be reduced with all tolerance checks passed.

-Where a setup whos occupied station coordinates are some type of known, and the backsight station is too, then an RO Review can be calculated.
-This compares the known distances between the stations with that derived from the backsight observations.
+Where a setup whose occupied station coordinates are some type of known, and the backsight station is too, then an RO Review can be calculated.
+This compares the known distances between the stations with those derived from the backsight observations.
 Any differences are presented below when the setup is selected from the list.

-The tolerance settings then define the degree to which a user is alerted when an ro review for a particular setup falls outside of acceptable limits.
-So for monitoring jobs where highly accurate 1" instruments are being used these tolerances would be lowered to 1mm for instance.
-But for typical earthworks jobs this can be raised to 5mm as absolute accuracy is not so important or generally achieved.
+The tolerance settings then define the degree to which a user is alerted when an RO review for a particular setup falls outside the acceptable limits.
+For monitoring jobs where highly accurate 1" instruments are being used, these tolerances would be lowered to 1mm for instance.
+In the case of typical earthwork jobs, this can be raised to 5mm as absolute accuracy is not as important or generally achieved.

-When the Ok button is pressed, n4ce will further warn the user if any tolerance checks are still failing.
-So at no time can errors be missed by clicking to fast though the reduction process.
+When the OK button is pressed, n4ce will further warn the user if any tolerance checks are still failing.
+So at no time can errors be missed by clicking too fast through the reduction process.

 Configurable options for this process are:

-- Generate Report: Displays the text report which backups up the ro review checks.
+- Generate Report: Displays the text report that backs up the RO review checks.
 If a traverse has just been performed prior to the reduction, then the reduction report will be appended to the end of the traverse report.

 Comments